chandan365c/Jarvis/README.md

 **NOTE:** *This project uses Google gemini 1.0 pro.*

+## Future Improvements
+- Deploy MongoDB to the cloud (MongoDB Atlas or similar) for production use.
+- Implement JWT-based authentication.
+- Add support for OAuth or social logins.
+- Enhance chatbot UX with persistent history, file uploads, etc.

+<br> <br> <br>

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: